everx-labs/ever-cli/README.md

 tonos-cli config --url <dapp_server_url>
 ```

-> Note: Either run tonos-cli utility only from the directory where tonos-cli.config.json is placed, or use one of the available methods (see section 2.4) to make the utility look for the file elsewhere.
+> Note: Either run tonos-cli utility only from the directory where tonos-cli.config.json is placed, or use one of the available methods (see [section 2.5](#25-override-configuration-file-location)) to make the utility look for the file elsewhere.

 ## 2.2.
 Check configuration